mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     preliminary information about the intersection if that is the case.

-    If the intersection is deemed relevant, detailed intersection information can later be obtained via the create_surface_interaction() method.
+    If the intersection is deemed relevant, detailed intersection information can later be obtained via the compute_surface_interaction() method.

     .. py:method:: __init__()